How To Make Water Kefir (Tibicos)

 7-14 days: Place the grains in a glass.
 Leave them dry (no liquid) with 1/8 tsp molasses.
 Store in the refrigerator.

 14+ days: Lay kefir grains out on a cookie sheet or dehydrator sheet.
 Dehydrate at 98-105F until dry.
-Store dehydrated grains in freezer safe bag in the freezer or in a dry, cool location out of direct sunlight.
+Store dehydrated grains in a freezer-safe bag in the freezer or in a dry, cool location out of direct sunlight.

 The longer the grains starve or sleep, the longer it may take to revive them.
 The revived grains will also not have the same bacteria diversity but it will regain diversity as they are woken up and used again.
 As such, they may need to be renutrified prior to fermenting the first batch.
 If you notice slow fermentation or if you have been using them with another substrate, follow these steps to reactivate the grains and make them more lively.